tmontaigu/pylas/docs/basic.rst

 [<ExtraBytesVlr(extra bytes structs: 5)>]

-To retrieve a particular vlr from the list there are 2 ways: :meth:`pylas.vlrs.vlrlist.VLRList.get` and :meth:`pylas.vlrs.vlrlist.VLRList.get_by_id`
+To retrieve a particular vlr from the list there are 2 ways: :meth:`.VLRList.get` and :meth:`.VLRList.get_by_id`